 But if you can’t find an acceptable storage area, I’d suggest putting a board under your tires to ensure these UV rays don’t eat away at your tires.
 You can also increase longevity by providing regular maintenance and care.
 What does this mean?

 Well, using water and mild soap to clean your tires can work wonders.
 I’d also recommend inflation your tires at their max cold pressure before every trip.
 These three actions will help keep a set of tires in good shape for years to come.
 And you can use an RV air compressor and an RV tire pressure monitoring system to check your RV tires.

-Where are rv tires made?
+Where are RV tires made?

 The place where RV tires are made will depend on their manufacturer’s location.
 Some options will be made right here in the states like Goodyear.
 Others will be built in factories in foreign countries such as tires made by Maxxis.